- What is a Wireless Trail Camera?

 Wireless game cameras can be convenient tools for monitoring the comings and goings on your property, but they are not without their issues.
 Ultimately, the type that will work best for you will depend as much or more on how you intend to use your camera as on your budget.
 The cheapest wireless camera available may outperform the most expensive one if it is better suited for the purposes of its user.

-Because they utilize the same network of cellular towers that enable cell phones to work, cellular trail cameras can send photos over vast distances.
+Because they utilize the same network of cellular towers that enable cell phones to work, 4G trail camera can send photos over vast distances.
 It does not matter how inaccessible the camera is; if cellular service is available in its location, it can transmit images.
 This ability has potential benefits for both hunters and home owners, neither of whom normally place their expensive game cameras in easily accessible locations.

 A game cam that sends pictures to your phone should instantly appeal to deer hunters.
 Whether you lease or own your hunting property, image retrieval can be a real hinderance.
 Using a cell trail camera eliminates the need to travel.
 As long as there is cell service in the camera's location, you can receive your photos across any amount of distance.